-We are very excited to launch our new Level 3 Applied Diploma in Medical Science course in September 2020.
+We have been very excited to launch our new Level 3 Applied Diploma in Medical Science course in September 2020.
 Unfortunately this does mean that, unlike our other subjects, we can’t bring you top tips from our previous students, though our new students are enjoying their first weeks of the new course.

 Instead, have a look through these tabs to find out a bit more about the course and how you will be assessed.
 We know that it will be an excellent course, especially if you are planning to go on to health care related careers in the future.

 There are 6 units that make up the Diploma qualification:

 Each unit has a clear medical science purpose which focuses the learning of scientific knowledge, understanding and skills in to a meaningful context.

 This unit develops knowledge and understanding of human anatomy and physiology.
 You will develop an understanding of the function of organ systems and some problems that can occur in these systems.
 The unit will enable you to understand the normal functioning of the body at a cellular and physiological system level.
 You will learn how these systems react in different situations, and how factors such as lifestyle and diseases can make them go wrong.